 Tidalwaves Junior Swim Team

-1. Ability to swim the length of the pool unassisted and without stopping
+1. Ability to swim one pool length without stopping

 2. Knowledge of all four competitive swim strokes